-If a creditor is threatening to take your property based on a ‘all present and after acquired property’ clause, you can send them the following letter which explains the law in detail.
+If a creditor is threatening to take your property based on a ‘all present and after acquired property’ clause, you should:

 When can a creditor take goods I purchased after I entered the credit contract?

-The law says ‘all present and after acquired property’ clauses cannot be used where the security for the loan is consumer goods.
-The only times a creditor can take goods you have purchased after you entered a credit contract is when:
+The Personal Property Securities Act sets out the rules that apply when a creditor takes a security interest over ‘all the present and after acquired property’ of a consumer which is consumer goods.
+A creditor can take goods you have purchased after you entered a credit contract in only a few situations, including when: